-Scapular exercises are very important for shoulder health and shoulder injuries.
+Scapular exercises are essential for shoulder health and shoulder injuries.

-Celik 2010 showed how important they are when it comes to frozen shoulder.
+Celik 2010 showed how important they are when it comes to frozen shoulders.

-When someone with frozen shoulder is assessed, the scapula is fixed during assessmen to put greater emphasis on the shoulder joint (glenohumeral).
-After a confirmed diagnosis, often times the exercises just focus on the shoulder joint.
+When someone with a frozen shoulder is assessed, the scapula is fixed to emphasize the shoulder joint (glenohumeral).
+After a confirmed diagnosis, often, the exercises focus on the shoulder joint.

-Celik showed the importance of doing specific scapular stabilization exercises to help with range of motion, shoulder pain and frozen shoulder recovery.
+Celik showed the importance of specific scapular stabilization exercises to help with range of motion, shoulder pain, and frozen shoulder recovery.

-In the paper he goes through 10 scapular exercises for frozen shoulder.
-I have included them along with photos, descriptions and videos of the exercises in the Frozen Shoulder Solution program.
+In the paper, he goes through 10 scapular exercises for frozen shoulder.
+I have included them along with photos, descriptions, and videos of the Frozen Shoulder Solution program exercises.